 Within the OER project we harvest iron ore from different wetlands across Europe.

 The project started in 2016 in a small village called Vessem, The Netherlands.
 Vessem is one of the many groundwater protections areas under the control of Brabant Water.
 A vulnerable area where the region’s tap water is sourced.
-The water is extracted from sources of dozens of meters deep, and is about 50 to 200 years old.
+The water is extracted from sources of dozens of meters deep, and is about thousands of years old.
 Most of the oxygen in the water is already disappeared, and metals like manganese and iron are dissolved.
 In order to make our water from the tap drinkable, it undergoes an extensive process of filtration.

 One of the residues of this filtration is oxidized iron, in Dutch called “Oer”.
 This is a solid residual and can be characterized by its deep red colour.
 Kirstie van Noort and Lotte de Raadt worked together on a material research based upon iron sludge, harvested in Vessem, The Netherlands.
 The outcome are several pigments and glazes developed from the iron sludge applicable to ceramics during workshops hosted in their studio.

 oer workshop collection

 Kirstie van Noort and Lotte de Raadt are hosting ceramics workshops at NulZes, Eindhoven, NL.
 During this workshop you will learn how to make and color your own porcelain tableware with the residue of a water production facility.

 Afternoon course: 14:00 – 17:30